SomeOddCodeGuy/WilmerAI/Docs/User_Documentation/Core_Features/Concurrency_Limiting.md

 }
 ```

-When `--concurrency-level endpoint` is in effect, requests are never rejected at the gate -- they simply wait inside
+When `--concurrency-level endpoint` is in effect, requests are never rejected at the gate; they simply wait inside
 the workflow for an LLM-call slot.
 If an LLM call times out waiting for its slot, the workflow node raises a
 `TimeoutError`.
 Without specific handling, this surfaces to the client as a generic 500.